gauravVrd/Heart-Disease-Prediction/README.md

 Build a Model that predict Heart Disease

 Steps:
-Data Gathering
+1.Data Gathering

-Data Analysis
+2.Data Analysis

-Feature Engineering
+3.Feature Engineering

-Feature Scaling
+4.Feature Scaling

-Spitting the dataset
+5.Spitting the dataset

-Choose a Model
+6.Choose a Model

-Train the Model
+7.Train the Model

-Evaluate the Model
+8.Evaluate the Model

-Parameter Tuning
+9.Parameter Tuning